SeatPlan Logo

 January might be quieter after the festive rush, but it’s still a great time to enjoy a family trip to the theatre.
 Many kid-friendly shows continue their runs into the new year, and with fewer crowds, it’s often easier to snap up good seats, sometimes at lower prices.

-Long-running favourites like The Lion King and Matilda The Musical remain popular choices for kids and grown-ups alike, offering an uplifting day out during the winter lull.
+Long-running favourites like The Lion King musical and Matilda The Musical remain popular choices for kids and grown-ups alike, offering an uplifting day out during the winter lull.
 Some festive productions also extend into the first week of January.
-Shows like The Snowman or Elf!
-The Musical often stick around for a few extra performances while schools are still on holiday.

 If you're looking to beat the January blues, a family theatre trip is a fun and memorable way to start the year, and you’ll often find great value with discounts for weekday shows or matinees.